hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/epistles_second_series/489_028_akhandananda.md

 Maharaja of Nepal, and a teacher in his school, from whom I have it that when the Nepal government send their subsidy to China, they send it via Lhasa.
-A Sadhu contrived in that way to go to Lhasa, China, Manchuria, and even to the holy seat of Târâ Devi in north China.
+A Sadhu contrived in that way to go to Lhasa, China, Manchuria, and even to the holy seat of Tārā Devi in north China.
 We, too, can visit with dignity and respect Tibet, Lhasa, China, and all, if that friend of mine tries to arrange it.
 You therefore start immediately for Ghazipur.
 After a few days' stay here with the Babaji, I shall